deep-symbolic-mathematics/Multimodal-Math-Pretraining/README.md

-# SNIP: A Multimodal Symbolic-Numeric Intergrated Pretraining for Math (MathCLIP)
+# SNIP: A Multimodal Symbolic-Numeric Pretraining for Math (MathCLIP)

 Official Implementation of **[SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training](https://arxiv.org/abs/2310.02227)**.